Skip to main content

 What are my appeal rights?

-Mediation is an informal, confidential and voluntary process which involves an independent facilitator (the mediator) helping those in dispute to reach agreements.
-You can go to mediation once you receive the letter from the LA giving you the right of appeal.
+Mediation is an informal, confidential and voluntary process which involves an independent facilitator (the mediator - Kids Mediation) helping those in dispute to reach agreements.
+You can go to mediation once you receive the letter from the local authority giving you the right of appeal.

 For further information on what is involved in mediation, you can visit KIDS SEND Mediation on the following link: